skratsch-solutions/skratsch-solutions.github.io/_posts/2024-06-21-byod-risks-employee-owned-devices.markdown

 ---
 layout: post
 title: "Navigating BYOD: Balancing Productivity and Security in the Hybrid Work Era"
-excerp: "discusses the widespread adoption of Bring Your Own Device (BYOD) policies, where employees use their personal devices for work-related tasks."
+excerpt: "Bring-Your-Own-Device is the practice of allowing employees to use their own technology for company-sanctioned work."
 date: 2024-06-21T00:00:00.0000000-04:00
 categories:
     - security